genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 **Real-World Examples:**
 - **Streaming Services:** Platforms like Spotify and Netflix rely on AI recommendation engines that have become central to their user experience.
-- **E-commerce:** Retailers use AI to suggest products based on browsing behavior, sometimes drawing criticism when recommendations feel “creepy.”
+- **E-commerce:** Retailers use AI to suggest products based on browsing behavior, sometimes drawing criticism when recommendations feel "creepy."

----

 ### Deepfakes & Synthetic Media
 **Description:**